 Second, DA appeared to both provide greater fit and more detailed results for the model than logistic regression.
 A majority of the research studying risk factors affecting mortgage default and foreclosure use logistical regression, since this technique does not require the assumptions of normality and homogeneity of variance.
-Transformations of independent variables were made in an attempt to resolve issues of non-normality.
-The level of improvement noted was not significant.
-These results are available from the authors.
 (Ding, Quercia, Ratcliffe, and Li, 2008; Rose, 2008).
 However, Norusis (2005) points out that, "if the assumptions required for linear discriminant analysis are met, logistic regression is somewhat inferior to discriminant analysis from a statistical perspective." (p.
 293).